Unifying and Optimizing Data Values for Selection via Sequential Decision-Making: Related Work

 \subsection{Parallel Work on Unifying Data Selection Methods}

-Recent work by \citet{wang2024advancing} presents a comprehensive tutorial on data selection methods for foundation models, focusing on both heuristic and principled approaches to data curation.
+Recent work by \cite{wang2024advancing} presents a comprehensive tutorial on data selection methods for foundation models, focusing on both heuristic and principled approaches to data curation.
 While their work provides valuable insights into the practical aspects of data selection in foundation model training pipelines, our work differs in several key aspects: First, we focus specifically on the optimization perspective of data selection with data values, providing theoretical guarantees of optimality under our proposed sequential decision making and approximate dynamic programming framework.
 Their work takes a broader view, covering various selection strategies without explicit optimization guarantees.
-Our work presents a novel unifying framework via approximate dynamic programming (ADP) \citep{bertsekas2024course}.
-This framework reveals that many existing data valuation methods can be interpreted as specific instances of myopic cost function approximation heuristic \citep{powell2016perspectives,rempel2021review}, which is a classical strategy in the ADP literature.
+Second, our work presents a novel unifying framework via approximate dynamic programming (ADP) \citep{bertsekas2024course}.
+This framework reveals that many existing data valuation methods can be interpreted as specific instances of myopic cost function approximation heuristic \citep{powell2016perspectives, rempel2021review}, which is a classical strategy in the ADP literature.
 This theoretical connection not only provides new insights into why existing methods work but also suggests principled ways to improve them.
 Third, while both works aim to bridge the gap between heuristic and principled approaches, we focus more on the theoretical foundations of data valuation methods for selection tasks.
 We provide rigorous analysis of the limitations of data attribution methods and characterize the conditions under which they can achieve optimal performance.
 Our work thus complements theirs by providing deeper theoretical understanding of data valuation based selection methods, while their tutorial offers broader practical guidance across different selection paradigms.
 Together, these parallel efforts contribute to advancing both the theoretical foundations and practical applications of data selection methods.
+In parallel, GraphFilter \citep{wu2025best} also formulates data selection over a bipartite graph, but with a sentence–n-gram construction and a set-cover greedy procedure aimed at LLM SFT diversity, in contrast to our training–validation utility-coverage surrogate analyzed within the sequential decision-making framework.